If you’ve spent any amount of time listening to my show, you know that I’m always talking about investing in mutual funds to save for retirement.

 - Turnover Ratio: Turnover refers to how often investments are bought and sold within the fund.
 A low turnover ratio of 50% or less shows the management team has confidence in its investments and isn’t trying to time the market for a bigger return.

 If this sounds like a lot of information to dig through and compare, you’re right!
 The good news is you don’t have to do it all alone.
-You can work with a SmartVestor Pro who understands that you’re in charge of selecting your own retirement investments.
+You can work with a SmartVestor Pro who understands your goals and can help you make the right investment choices for your retirement future.